Using Route Optimization to Reorder Calendar Events

 Parameter 2: Optimization Method

-- Evaluates every possible combination
+- Tests every possible combination

-- Always finds the absolute best route
+- Guarantees the absolute best route

-- Best for: Quick optimization when locations are relatively clustered
+- Best for: 10-50 locations

 Parameter 3: Optimization Goal